 It is not the same as USB4, though they are both compatible.
 USB4 lacks some features as well as the same minimum requirements that help ensure all Thunderbolt 4 products perform essentially at the same level.

 The minimum speed of USB4 can be as low as 20Gbps (or as high as 40Gbps), whereas Thunderbolt 4’s minimum speed is fixed at 40Gbps.
 The minimum power through ports is also reduced by half, to 7.5W instead of 15W.
 USB4 only guarantees one external display, whereas Thunderbolt 4 guarantees dual 4K displays at 60Hz as a minimum.
-The takeaway here is that Thunderbolt 4 and USB4 are inextricably linked, with the latter providing a more solid foundation for expected performance.

-You may also like Nvidia New RTX 3080 with 12GB of Memory
+You may also like: Nvidia New RTX 3080 with 12GB of Memory

 Laptops come with Thunderbolt 4